wojpok/Titanic/README.md

 # Titanic

-A prototype of pretty-printer for Fram language
+Prototype pretty-printer for Fram (and DBL) written in Haskekk